evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_Cross_Turismo/_index.md

 You can choose between three sound systems for the Porsche Taycan Turbo Cross Turismo:

-- **Porsche Sound system:**: Features ten speakers and delivers a maximum output of 150 watts.
+- **Porsche Sound system:** Features ten speakers and delivers a maximum output of 150 watts.
-- ** BOSE® Surround Sound System:**: Features 14 speakers and delivers a maximum output of 710 watts.
+- ** BOSE® Surround Sound System:** Features 14 speakers and delivers a maximum output of 710 watts.
-- ** Burmester® 3D High-End Surround Sound System:**: Features 21 speakers and delivers a maximum output of 1455 watts.
+- ** Burmester® 3D High-End Surround Sound System:** Features 21 speakers and delivers a maximum output of 1455 watts.

 ## Lights

-The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+The  comes equipped with advanced LED Matrix headlights.
+This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
+For enhanced safety, the headlights also include corner lights that illuminate the side when turning.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 {{< sitefiguresized thumb="models/porsche/taycan/taycan_turbo_cross_turismo/headlights_1_st.jpg" title="Porsche Taycan Turbo Cross Turismo" width="3000" height="1688"  >}}

 ## Advanced Driver Assistance Systems

-The Porsche Taycan Turbo Cross Turismo includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Porsche Taycan Turbo Cross Turismo features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 [**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/): A Standard feature that helps drivers anticipate driving conditions and conserve energy.